 When you control and master the heat zones on your grill, you’re going to turn out fantastic results….food that is cooked to perfection, dripping with flavor, seared to smoky goodness.
 The Holy Grail of every grillmaster.

-Best thing is, if you have a grill, you’re good to go…no special equipment, nothing to buy, all you need is the solid 2-zone grilling info in this post right here!
+The best thing is, if you have a grill, you’re good to go…no special equipment, nothing to buy, all you need is the solid 2-zone grilling info in this post right here!

 Happy grilling, all!
 And let us know how you get on.
 Got any good tips to share?
 We’d love to hear!